enishyseni/ProductDevelopmentProject/README.md

 ### Platform design concept

 I started with a simplified process flow in my mind, meaning the first thing you encounter with insurance company is identification, to whom i might be an organisation or individual which therefore i called it Partner in the solution.
+Since this solution was created to demonstrate solution aproach through Python/Django/VueJS stack it therefore lacks business logic, because to make it fully functional it would require most likely another month or two to finish it.

 #### Partner:
 ###### It's where we save basic data about the client/partner.